Fiszh/DownloadTwitchEmotes/README.md

+# DownloadTwitchEmotes

-# DownloadTwitchEmotesA JavaScript tool to download Twitch, 7TV, FrankerFaceZ, and BetterTwitchTV emotes for a specified user.
+## A handy JavaScript tool for downloading emotes from Twitch, 7TV, FrankerFaceZ, and BetterTwitchTV for any specified user.

 ## Installation.

 **Download Node.js**